-Participating products, principally written in Hong Kong, Singapore and Malaysia, have both guaranteed and non-guaranteed elements.
+Participating products, principally written in the Chinese Mainland, Hong Kong, Malaysia, Singapore and Taiwan, have both guaranteed and non-guaranteed elements.
 These products provide returns to policyholders through bonuses that are smoothed.
 There are two types of bonuses: regular and final.
 Regular bonuses are declared once a year and, once credited, are guaranteed in accordance with the terms of the particular products.
 Final bonuses are guaranteed only until the next bonus declaration.